Computational Complexity of Biased Diffusion Limited Aggregation

-For the single input OR gate, we proceed in a similar fashion.
-The input wire is grown up to site 1.
+A given circuit might have gates with outputs in different layers, implying that in the simulation, we may found wires that cross a layer, possibly crossing power cables.
+A second gate is defined to cope with this problem, which we call \emph{single input OR gate}, following the nomenclature of \cite{machta1996computational}.
+The construction will be described with the help of Figure \ref{fig:or}.
+The input wire is grown up to site $p$.
 There, two particles make specific trajectories: the first visits $a\rightarrow b$, while the second one $c\rightarrow d$.
 After these particles have completed their trajectories, the power cable is grown starting at the site left of $d$.
 If the input is true, then the first of the walks will stop at $a$, and the second at $c$.
-The wire is grown from 1, and the power cable as mentioned before, crossing the two of them.
+The wire is grown from $p$, and the power cable as mentioned before, crossing the two of them.
 If the input is negative, then the walks will end at $b$ and $d$ respectively.
 As before, the wire and the power cable are grown, crossing them.
-We re-state the importance of the distance between the cables germinated at $1$, $c$ and $a$, for the discarding of particles.
+We re-state the importance of the distance between the cables germinated at $p$, $c$ and $a$, for the discarding of particles.

-The planar NOR Circuit Value Problem instance is constructed from Right to Left and from the bottom up in the topological order provided, as it is shown in Figure \ref{fig:circuit}.

-There are two important commentaries we must make to ensure the functioning of the evaluation.
-First off, due to the fact that the power cable is akin to a wire constantly transmitting \textit{True}, the direction in which it is grown is not important, the particles will always stick at the assigned location.

-If the circuit is constructed with the before mentioned space between wires, the residual particles being deposited at the bottom of the lattice will not interfere with the evaluation of the circuit.

-Lastly, if the circuit is $k$ layers deep and consists of $I$ inputs, the dimensions of our lattice must be at least $10k\times 5I$ (the height of $10k$ amounts for the height of the gates, and the wires from one layer to the next).
+In the following, we give two examples of simple circuits in order to illustrate the resulting reduction.

+{\bf Example.} Let us look at a brief example of how the simulation works.
+Let us take a circuit consisting of a single NOR gate with inputs labeled $x$ and $y$.
+In order to simplify the description, let us represent each particle in our simulation by a tuple $p\in \{1, ..., N\}\times\{D, R\}^*$, where the first coordinate represents the column into which the particle is released and the second is a word that codes the trajectory of the particle with $D$ representing a downwards movement, and $R$ a movement to the right.
+Following the description of the simulation of a NOR gate given above, the \emph{skeleton} of the construction of this gate is given in Figure~\ref{fig:skeleton}.